JeyGau/CalibrationSoft/README.md

 ## Description

 This project is a calibration software developed with C++ and Qt.
 It is equipped with a graphical user interface to facilitate the calibration process and is containerized using Docker for easy deployment and scalability.
-More details in assets/Technical challenge C++ engineer.docx.pdf.
+The goal of this app is described in assets/Technical challenge C++ engineer.docx.pdf.

 ### Technologies

 This project is using Qt for its integrated tests with QTest, for its simplicity and for QML which enables developing UIs.
 Moreover, since it is based on C++, it is compatible with opencv which also used in this project.
-The application runs was made under ubuntu 22.04 and runs under any linux distribution.
+The application was made under ubuntu 22.04 and runs under any linux distribution.
 Versions used: Qt6.4.0, C++17, Ubuntu 22.04

 ### Inputs